Back to: SQL Server Tutorial For Beginners and Professionals

 Lost Update Concurrency Problem in SQL Server with Examples

-In this article, I am going to discuss the Lost Update Concurrency Problem in SQL Server with Examples.
-Please read our previous article before proceeding to this article where we discussed the Dirty Read Concurrency Problem in SQL Server with Examples.
-At the end of this article, you will understand what Lost Update Concurrency Problem is, when this problem occurs and how to overcome this Lost Update Concurrency Problem in SQL Server with Examples.
+In this article, I will discuss the Lost Update Concurrency Problem in SQL Server with Examples.
+Please read our previous article discussing the Dirty Read Concurrency Problem in SQL Server with Examples.
+At the end of this article, you will understand what the Lost Update Concurrency Problem is, when this problem occurs, and how to overcome this problem in SQL Server with Examples.

 What is the Default Transaction Isolation Level in SQL Server?

 The default Transaction Isolation level in SQL Server is Read committed.
-That means, if we do not specify any Transaction Isolation Level in SQL Server then by default it is Read Committed Transaction Isolation Level.
-With the Read Committed Transaction Isolation Level, we will get all sorts of Concurrency Problems (Lost Update, Non-Reaptable Read, and Phantom Read) except the Dirty Read Concurrency Problem.
+That means if we do not specify any Transaction Isolation Level in SQL Server, then it is Read Committed Transaction Isolation Level by default.
+With the Read Committed Transaction Isolation Level, we will get all sorts of Concurrency Problems (Lost Update, Non-Repeatable Read, and Phantom Read) except the Dirty Read Concurrency Problem.

-What is Lost Update Concurrency Problem in SQL Server?
+What is the Lost Update Concurrency Problem in SQL Server?

 Understanding Lost Update Concurrency Problem